Jan Marcin Szancer

 Jan Marcin Szancer (12 November 1902 – 21 March 1973) was a Polish illustrator, scenographer and professor at the Academy of Fine Arts in Warsaw.

 Szancer was born into a Jewish family in Kraków.
 He studied at the Kraków Academy of Fine Arts, and later in France and Italy.

-He was a friend of Jan Brzechwa many of whose poems he illustrated.
+He was a friend of Jan Brzechwa, many of whose poems he illustrated.

 Szancer illustrated over 200 books, including Henryk Sienkiewicz's Trilogy, Adam Mickiewicz's Pan Tadeusz and Brzechwa's Pan Kleks series.
-Beginning in May 1945, he was the editor and cover-illustrator of the children's magazine Świerszczyk.
+In 1938 he became the illustrator of the short-lived children's weekly Gazetka Miki.
+Beginning in May 1945, Szancer was the editor and cover-illustrator of the children's magazine Świerszczyk.
 He was the first (post World War II) artistic director for Telewizja Polska, the Polish broadcasting organization.

-The "Crooked House of Sopot" (Polish: Krzywy Domek) is based on one of his drawings.
+The Krzywy Domek in Sopot is based on one of his drawings.